 Dr. Bayker leads the Rutgers team in our partnership with On These Grounds: Slavery and the University.
 As part of this cross-institutional digital initiative, he contributes to the creation of a linked open data model for organizing, publishing, and sharing information about the history of enslavement found in archival materials at colleges and universities throughout the country.
 Funded by the Mellon Foundation, the initiative is led by Michigan State University, with core partners at Georgetown University and the University of Virginia.
 Dr. Bayker is developing the New Jersey Slavery Records project using the On These Grounds data model.

 In addition to his work on African American history in New Jersey, Dr. Bayker researches transgender history.
-He is writing a book about transgender lives and practices in nineteenth-century America.
+He is writing a book about transgender lives and practices in the era before medical technologies for gender transition became accessible in the United States.
 His article “Some Very Queer Couples: Gender Migrants and Intimacy in Nineteenth-Century America” appeared in the journal Gender & History and received honorable mention for the 2022 Audre Lorde Prize from the Committee on LGBT History.
 His chapter “Regulating Public Gender and the Rise of Cross-Dressing Laws” is forthcoming in The Cambridge History of Sexuality in the United States, co-edited by Jen Manion and Nick Syrett.
 He created the Cross-Dressing Laws Map as a digital supplement to this chapter.

 Black Camden Oral History Project news

 Black Camden Oral History Project featured in Rutgers Alumni News, January 10, 2022: Preserving Perspectives.